jamescallumyoung/nextjs-template/README.md

 ```

 ### Configure the project
-After forking the template, you'll probably want to configure the
+After cloning/forking the template, you'll probably want to configure the
 project's settings:

 - Configure the `package.json` with `yarn init`.